On Clarity in Performance Reporting

 Over time, explanation accumulates around a stable but weak structure, rather than the structure being strengthened to reduce the need for explanation.

-Two common omissions in the design cycle that systematically degrade clarity
+Two common omissions in the design layer that systematically degrade clarity

-In practice, two elements are frequently missing from the design-cycle work.
+In practice, two elements are frequently missing from the design-layer work.

 Second, organisations often design reporting, but leave performance management undefined: how results will be reviewed, how actions will be agreed, how follow-up will occur, and how outcomes will be evaluated.